We’ve planned many trips over the years and have come to trust and rely on certain companies for travel products and services.

 You may already have travel insurance coverage through your credit card.
 Do check the details and limits.
 For example, if you have a premium credit card, it may cover the first 15 days of your trip if you’re under 65.

-Designed by travelers, for travelers, World Nomads travel insurance covers over 150 adventure sports and activities so you can explore your boundaries.
+SafetyWing’s travel insurance covers a whole range of adventure sports and activities (including scuba diving for PADI-certified divers), so you can explore your boundaries.

-Even if you leave home without travel insurance or your policy runs out, you can buy or extend while on the road.
+Even if you leave home without travel insurance, you can buy it while away.

 Medjet